thefrontside/bigtest/website/docs/docs/interactors/3-locators-filters-actions.md

 </div>
 ```

 If we only use a Locator, we would get two elements and see an error.
-In this case, we cannarrow it down further using the `id` Filter provided by the BigTest `Button` Interactor:
+In this case, we can narrow it down further using the `id` filter provided by the BigTest `Button` interactor:

 ```js
 Button('Submit', { id: 'submit-button-1' }).exists();
 ```

-If you take a look at the [button API](/), you'll see that the button interactor supports five different filters: `title`, `id`, `visible`, `disabled`, and `focused`.
+If you take a look at the [button API](/), you'll see that the button interactor provides five different filters: `title`, `id`, `visible`, `disabled`, and `focused`.

 You can add multiple filters to your own Interactors, as covered in the next article.